 Portland is so close to so many things like the famous Columbia River Gorge, Mount Hood, and the Wine Country of Willamette Valley.
 You’re also less than 2 hours away from the coast and a few hours away from the southern part of Oregon.
 While you will have to check the weather before hitting the road some of these parts are even more beautiful during the winter.

-Last trip I went to the Columbia River Gorge and Mount Hood areas and you can read about that here, but this trip I went down to Umpqua National Forest and drove the southern half of the coast.
+On my last trip to Portland I went to the Columbia River Gorge and Mount Hood areas and you can read about that here, but this trip I went down to Umpqua National Forest and drove the southern half of the coast.
 Umpqua was breathtaking with the snow and I had a great time soaking in the hot springs.
 And by surprise, it was sunny and not very cold during the day on the coast.

 We headed all the way down to Samuel H Boardman State Park and drove up to Newport which is about halfway down the coast.
 The drive along the coast is long and deserves a few days because it’s absolutely stunning.
 I enjoyed Samuel H Boardman State Park and Bandon Beach.

-Hope you enjoyed this post and found some fun things to do in Portland.
+I hope you enjoyed this post and found some fun things to do in Portland during the winter.
 Please Pin it for later!